What is a “cash out refinance” option?

 A cash-out refinance works the same way as traditional mortgages.
 You will have to establish that you are a good borrower with a record of regular, on-time payments; your debt-to-income ratio must be acceptable to the lender; and you will have a closing similar to the one for your original mortgage.

-To learn all about your Colorado Springs mortgage refinancing options, please contact us.
+To learn all about your Colorado Springs cash out refinancing options, please contact us.
 We will be happy to explain your choices and work with you as you make this big decision.